r4victor/tenthousandmeters/content/blog/python_bts_05.md

 1
 ```

 Recall that when we call a function, CPython creates a frame object to execute it.
-A frame object captures the state of the code object's execution including the name-value mapping.
-This example shows that an enclosed function can outlive the frame object of the enclosing function.
-The benefit of the cell mechasim is that it allows to avoid keeping the frame object of an enclosing function in memory.
+This example shows that an enclosed function can outlive the frame object of an enclosing function.
+The benefit of the cell mechasim is that it allows to avoid keeping the frame object of an enclosing function and all its references in memory.

 ## LOAD_GLOBAL and STORE_GLOBAL

-The compiler produces the `LOAD_GLOBAL` and `STORE_GLOBAL` opcodes for variables global to a function.
-The variable is considered be global to a function if it's marked `global` or if it's not bound within the function and any enclosing function (i.e. it's neither local nor free).
+The compiler produces the `LOAD_GLOBAL` and `STORE_GLOBAL` opcodes for global variables in functions.
+The variable is considered to be global in a function if it's declared `global` or if it's not bound within the function and any enclosing function (i.e. it's neither local nor free).
 Here's an example:

 ```python
 a = 1